Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): H yper Hyper SARA: algorithmic structure

 \subsection{Weighting schemes}

-The re-weighting procedure is represented by the outer loop of Algorithm \ref{algo}.
-At each re-weight indexed by $k$, the primal problem (\ref{min-problem-p}) and the dual problem (\ref{min-problem-d}) associated with the weights $\{ {\bar{\omega}_n}^{(k-1)} \}_{\forall n \in \mc{C}_N}$ and $\{ {{\omega}_j}^{(k-1)} \}_{\forall j \in \mc{C}_J}$ are solved using the PPD algorithm described in Section \ref{sec:alg-ppd}, with the primal and dual variables involved initialized from the solution of the previous iteration $k-1$.
+The re-weighting procedure represents the outer loop of Algorithm \ref{hypersara}.
+At each re-weight indexed by $k$, the primal problem (\ref{min-problem-p}) and the dual problem (\ref{min-problem-d}) associated with the weights $\{ {\bar{\omega}_n}^{(k-1)} \}_{\forall n \in \mc{C}_R}$ and $\{ {{\omega}_j}^{(k-1)} \}_{\forall j \in \mc{C}_J}$ are solved using the PPD algorithm described in Section \ref{sec:alg-ppd}, with the primal and dual variables involved initialized from the solution of the previous iteration $k-1$.
 The solution of each re-weight is used to compute the weights associated with the re-weighted $\ell_{2,1}$ norm and the re-weighted nuclear norm for the next iteration.
 The re-weighted $\ell_{2,1}$ norm weights are updated as follows:

-where $\bar{\omega}_n$ is the weight associated with the row $n$ and the parameter $0 < \bar{\gamma} < 1$ is decreased at each re-weighting step.
+where $\bar{\omega}_n$ is the weight associated with the row $n$ and the parameter $\bar{\gamma}$ is initialized to 1 and decreased at each re-weighting step by a fixed factor, which is typically chosen between 0.5 and 0.9.
 The weights associated with the re-weighted nuclear norm are updated as follows:

-where ${\{\sigma_j \}}_{\forall j \in \mc{C}_J}$ are the singular values of the matrix $\bm{X}$ computed from the SVD operation, and the parameter $0 < \gamma < 1$ is decreased at each re-weighting step.
+where ${\{\sigma_j \}}_{\forall j \in \mc{C}_J}$ are the singular values of the matrix $\bm{X}$ computed from the SVD operation and the parameter $\gamma$ is initialized to 1 and decreased at each re-weighting step in a similar fashion to $\bar{\gamma}$.
 Starting from weights equal to $1$, the approach ensures that after several $\ell_{2,1}$ norm re-weights coefficients with significant spectrum energy in $\ell_2$ sense are down-weighted, whilst other coefficients - typically corresponding to noise - remain highly penalized as their corresponding weights are close to $1$.
-This ensures higher sensitivity of the reconstructed wideband model cube.
+This ensures higher dynamic range of the reconstructed wideband model cube.
 Similarly, after several nuclear norm re-weights negligible singular values are more penalized as they are accompanied with large weights.
 This guarantees more low rankness and higher correlation across the channels, thus increasing the overall resolution of the estimated wideband RI model cube.